Olympics-Final Beijing torchbearer's ethnicity not a factor, IOC says | Sports-Games

 - China

-Ma Haiyun, an expert on Xinjiang and an associate professor at Frostburg State University in Maryland, said the selection was intended to send a message.
-"By selecting an Uyghur athlete to light the torch, China is trying to address criticism by the West about genocide or persecution of the Uyghurs, and about sinicization of ethnic minorities," he said.
+Ma Haiyun, an expert on Xinjiang and an associate professor at Frostburg State University in Maryland, said Yilamujiang's selection was intended to send a message.
+"By selecting a Uyghur athlete to light the torch, China is trying to address criticism by the West about genocide or persecution of the Uyghurs, and about sinicisation of ethnic minorities," he said.

 "But I don't think this can have much effect on the West, which tends to think most of what China puts up is a show anyway," Ma added.
 Rights groups and some western governments have called for China to end what the United States deems genocide against ethnic Uyghurs.
 United Nations researchers and rights activists estimate more than one million Muslims have been detained in camps in Xinjiang.

-China rejects accusations of abuse, describing the camps as vocational centers designed to combat extremism, and in late 2019 said all people in the camps had "graduated".
+China rejects accusations of abuse, describing the camps as vocational centres designed to combat extremism, and in late 2019 said all people in the camps had "graduated".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)